Add / Upload polygon GIS data and merge required polygon features

 GeoJSON to GeoTIFF – Vector to Raster Conversion

-GeoJSON is an open standard geospatial data interchange format that represents simple geographic features and their non spatial attributes.
-Based on JavaScript Object Notation (JSON), GeoJSON is a format for encoding a variety of geographic data structures
+GeoJSON is an open standard geospatial data interchange format that represents simple geographic features and their non-spatial attributes.
+It is based on JavaScript Object Notation (JSON) and serves as a format for encoding various geographic data structures.

-TIFF (also known as Tagged Image File Format) is a file format for transferring, storing, and displaying raster images.
-Scanned aerial photography and maps, as well as digital satellite imagery and other geographic data, can be found in this file format.
+TIFF, also known as the Tagged Image File Format, is a file format designed for transferring, storing, and displaying raster images.
+It is commonly used for scanned aerial photography, maps, digital satellite imagery, and other geographic data.

-GeoTIFF is a public domain metadata standard which allows georeferencing information to be embedded within a TIFF file.
-The potential additional information includes projections, coordinate systems, ellipsoids, datums, and everything else necessary to establish the exact spatial reference for the file.
+GeoTIFF is a metadata standard that is in the public domain.
+It enables the embedding of georeferencing information in a TIFF file.
+This additional information can include projections, coordinate systems, ellipsoids, datums, and all other necessary details to establish the precise spatial reference for the file.

 Using IGIS Map Tool you can easily convert – GeoJSON to GeoTIFF.
 You can also do other GIS Data Conversion using this tool.